De Officiis: Legacy

-The work's legacy is profound.
-Although not a Christian work, St. Ambrose in 390 declared it legitimate for the Church to use (along with everything else Cicero, and the equally popular Roman philosopher Seneca, had written).
+The legacy of De Officiis is profound.
+Although not a Christian work, in 390 St. Ambrose declared it legitimate for the Church to use (along with everything else Cicero, and the equally popular Roman philosopher Seneca, had written).
 It became a moral authority during the Middle Ages.
 Of the Church Fathers, St. Augustine, St. Jerome and even more so St. Thomas Aquinas, are known to have been familiar with it.
 Illustrating its importance, some 700 handwritten copies remain extant in libraries around the world dating back to before the invention of the printing press.
 Though this does not surpass the Latin grammarian Priscian's 900 extant handwritten copies, it places De Officiis far above many classical works.
-Following the invention of the printing press, De Officiis was the third book to be printed—third only to the Gutenberg Bible and Donatus's "Ars Minor", which was the first printed book.
+Following the invention of the printing press, De Officiis was the third book to be printed—third only to the Gutenberg Bible and Donatus's Ars Minor, which was the first printed book.

 Petrarch, the father of humanism and a leader in the revival of Classical learning, championed Cicero.
-It is suspected that Machiavelli's The Prince is at least in part meant to be a direct refutation of Cicero's De Officiis. is Several of his works build upon the precepts of De Officiis.
-Prince Peter, Duke of Coimbra, member of the Order of the Garter, translated the treatise to portuguese in 1437, signal of the wide spread of the work in medieval courts.
+Several of his works build upon the precepts of De Officiis.
+Prince Peter, Duke of Coimbra, member of the Order of the Garter, translated the treatise to Portuguese in 1437, signal of the wide spread of the work in medieval courts.
 The Catholic humanist Erasmus published his own edition in Paris in 1501.
 His enthusiasm for this moral treatise is expressed in many works.
 The German humanist Philip Melanchthon established De Officiis in Lutheran humanist schools.